EN

 Our Founder

-As an educator, she teaches clinical law practice, cross-cultural studies, law and social work, social work and diversity in Canada and Human Development and Environments at several universities in Canada.
+As an educator, Shawna brings her expertise into the classroom, teaching clinical law practice, cross-cultural studies, law and social work, diversity in Canada, and human development at several Canadian universities.

 Additional Information